-We have a Stock Option Plan (the "Plan").
+We have, subject to shareholder approval in February 2012, a Stock Option Plan (the "Plan").
 Pursuant to the Plan, stock options may be granted to officers and our key employees which qualify as incentive stock options as well as stock options which are nonqualified.
 The exercise price of incentive stock options is at least the fair market value of the common stock on the date of grant.
 The exercise price for nonqualified options is determined by a committee of the Board of Directors.
 The options are generally exercisable after three years and expire no later than ten years from date of grant.
-There were 1,400,000 shares reserved under the Plan; options for 610,000 shares remain unissued as of September 25, 2010.
+There are 800,000 shares reserved under the Plan under which no options have yet to been issued.
 There are options that were issued under an option plan that has since expired that are still outstanding.